TronixLab/TinyML-Words-Classifier/README.md

       ![alt tag](https://files.readme.io/3677848-Screenshot_2020-07-16_at_13.34.56.png)

       The other method is uploading via command prompt.
-This is my recommended method for uploading a large number of datasets.
+This method is reliable and faster of uploading a large number of datasets.
 If you want to use **Yes** dataset, run the command
       ```
                       edge-impulse-uploader --label Yes C:\Users\to\a\file\*.wav
       ```